 - On WiFi, properties select Internet Protocol Version 4 (TCP/IPv4) and click on Properties.

 - Select Use the following DNS server addresses.
 Set Preferred DNS server to 184.108.40.206 and Alternate DNS server to 220.127.116.11.
 Click on OK to save changes.

 Reset TCP/IP configuration

-If all the above solutions didn’t fix the problem, Then lets Reset TCP or IP settings for WIFI into the default settings which may also very helpful to fix the wireless network drops out randomly.
+If all the above solutions didn’t fix the problem, let’s Reset TCP or IP settings for WIFI into the default settings, which may also help fix the wireless network drops out randomly.

 netsh winsock reset